adamplesnik/tailwindcss-scroll-driven-animations/README.md

 # Scroll-driven Animations for Tailwind CSS

-A plugin for Tailwind CSS v3.4+ that provides utilities for scroll-driven animations.
+**Unofficial** and experimental plugin for Tailwind CSS v3.4+ that provides utilities for scroll-driven animations.

 `unofficial` `experimental` `chrome-115+`